mlibrary/dromedary/README.md

   * Pick a place for the data to go.
 You should probably use `/some/path/to/med/data` (the parent directory of your `dromedary` directory, so `../data` from where you are now) unless you have a good reason not to.
-  * Extract the data:
+  * Extract the data to that place:
     * `bin/dromedary extract /path/to/In_progress_MEC_files.zip ../data`

-  * Do the conversion
+## Convert the little XML files into something faster/better

+NOTE: You can skip this conversion step if you just get the already-converted json files from Bill.
+The conversion process can take a looooong time.

 * `bin/dromedary convert ../data`

-    * Depending on your machine, this can take a long time.
+Depending on your machine, this can take a long time.

 ### Index the data

-We'll fire up solr and index the data according to the method in `indexer/index.rb`
+First, fire up solr

 * `bin/dromedary solr start`

+Then we'll run traject on the configuration in `indexer/main_indexer.rb`

-* `bundle exec ruby indexer/index.rb ../data/all_entries.marshal`
+* `bundle exec traject -c indexer/main_indexer.rb -c indexer/writers/localhost.rb`

 ### Check it out in the application